 Directors of Postgraduate Research Studies

 The Directors of Postgraduate Research Studies have a key strategic and operational role within the academic unit.

 Disabled postgraduate researchers

 The University is experienced in supporting disabled Postgraduate Researchers (PGRs).
-Disabled Students Assessment and Support (DSAS), the individual PGR and their academic School work together to remove any barriers a student may face in their studies; including putting in place reasonable adjustments to the transfer and viva process.
+Disability Services, the individual PGR and their academic School work together to remove any barriers a student may face in their studies; including putting in place reasonable adjustments to the transfer and viva process.

 Disagreement between research degree examiners